-Teagasc training may involve a blended learning approach using a combination of traditional face to face teaching with the use of technologies.
-Teagasc employs Moodle as a blended learning platform.
+Teagasc training may involve a blended learning approach using a combination of face to face teaching with the use of technologies.
+Teagasc employs Moodle as a learning platform.
 This allows tutors and learners to communicate electronically.
 Moodle provides electronic copies of workbooks and other learning support materials including PowerPoint presentations, video and quizzes.
-Online assessments are also conducted on Moodle.
+Supervised online assessments may also be conducted on Moodle.
 Teagasc may also use Zoom (or similar) for the provision of remote classes and lectures.
-To engage with the programme and to facilitate learning, you should have access to the internet, a working email and a desktop/laptop/notepad.
-Learner Guidelines for Online Behaviour or Netiquette are available in Appendix 1.
+To engage with the programme and to facilitate learning, you should have access to: